The Ecology of Large Mammals in Central Yellowstone: Sixteen Years of Integrated Field Studies

 * Illustrated with numerous evocative colour photographs and stunning maps

 Garrott, Robert A.; White, Patrick J.; and Watson, Fred G.R., "The Ecology of Large Mammals in Central Yellowstone: Sixteen Years of Integrated Field Studies" (2008).
-Faculty-Authored Books.
+Faculty Bookshelf.
 5.